lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 such a great fit, check out my older post on
 [why you should consider Rust for your Lambdas](/posts/why-you-should-consider-rust-for-your-lambdas/).

+Switching to Rust does not make the cross-cutting concerns go away.
-The short version: Rust Lambdas have the same cross-cutting concerns as any other Lambda runtime.
-So the same ergonomic problem exists, and we need the same kind of solution.
+Logging, auth, validation, rate limits: every Rust Lambda has them too, so the ergonomic problem of weaving them through every handler is the same problem we had in Node.js, and it calls for the same kind of solution.

 But there is some pretty good news that makes Rust a bit unique among the other Lambda runtimes, and honestly the reason I wanted to write this post:
 **the AWS Lambda Rust runtime already ships a middleware engine...** it's built in, and almost